Owen771/Meta_Threads_Clone/README.md

 - Added topbar

 - Sidebar for nav to various page
-    - Topbar
+    - Topbar (Logo, Your account)
     - Left Sidebar for web, BottomBar for mobile / tablet
         - How come always one of them is showing (i.e BottomBar wont show when LeftSidebar showed, vice versa)
-    - Right sidebar
+    - Right sidebar (Suggested communities, Suggested users)

 ### Onboarding